Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 Your evening glass of wine doesn't just help you relax — it can help your garden grow, too.
-Save those wooden wine crates and fill them with dirt to get started on this super-simple gardening project from the blog How the Fudge Do You Garden.
+Save those wooden wine crates and fill them with dirt to get started on this super simple gardening project from the blog How the Fudge Do You Garden.
 And bonus: Gardening will also help you unwind, so this DIY is a bona fide win-win.

-Dress up an otherwise-dull white wall by covering it with plants.
+Dress up an otherwise dull white wall by covering it with plants.
 (Just make sure it gets plenty of sun.)
-This hanging planter may require a minimal level of handiwork — at the very least, you'll need a drill and a circular saw — but it's a nifty way to display a ton of herbs or succulents in a small space.
+This hanging planter idea may require a minimal level of handiwork — at the very least, you'll need a drill and a circular saw — but it's a nifty way to display a ton of herbs or succulents in a small space.
 Check out the step-by-step instructions at HomeMade Modern.

-Get the look: Bamfox Hanging Wall Shelves, $22.99
+Get the look: Bamfox Hanging Wall Shelves, $23.99

 4. Root plants in water.

-If the thought of having to get your hands a little dirty with soil and fertilizer is not your idea of a good time, then this low-maintenance idea is definitely for you.
+If the thought of having to get your hands a little dirty with soil and fertilizer is not your idea of a good time, then this low-maintenance DIY is definitely for you.
 Simply find a plant that you like, snip a piece at the base of the leaf, bring it home, and add it to a glass vase filled with spring water.
-The only thing left to do, is sit back, and watch it grow.
+The only thing left to do is sit back, and watch it grow.

-Get the look: CB2 Florence Brass and Glass Vase, $24.95
+Get the look: CB2 Florence Brass and Glass Vase, $29.95

 5. Or, just start a water garden.

 Most black-thumbed humans share a similar affliction: never knowing how much water their plants need.
 Don't let the fear of overwatering or under-watering stop you from enjoying greenery in your home.
 Opt for a water garden like this DIY from The Merrythought, instead.
-The final result is picture perfect, which is good news for that Insta-worthy shelfie you've been working on.
+The final result is picture-perfect, which is good news for that Insta-worthy shelfie you've been working on.

 6. Transform a sunny window.

-7. Create an indoor trellis.
+8. Design an indoor trellis.

 You don't need a large backyard to run vines up a trellis.
 Turn your pothos plant into a piece of wall art by training it to climb along a sculptural, metal frame.

-8. Opt for a big bowl of succulents.
+10. Opt for a big bowl of succulents.

 How cute is this bowl of succulents?
 Created by Cassie from the blog The Veda House, this minimally chic DIY project is ideal for a gardening novice — it's simple to create and requires very little maintenance.
 Sounds good to us!

-Get the look: Kimisty Succulent Planter Bowl, $35.99
+Get the look: Kimisty Large Round Succulent Planter Bowl, $79.99